ZhiruiFeng/RL-League/README.md

 # RL-League
-Implementations of start-of-art Reinforcement Learning algorithms and architectures.
+Implementations of state-of-art Reinforcement Learning algorithms and architectures.

 The related article is [Implementation of RL Agent with Modular Perspective](http://fzruniverse.life/2018/03/24/Modular-Architecture-for-Implementing-RL-Agent/).